openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Wallets MAY support requesting presentation of Verifiable Credentials using OAuth 2.0 scope values.

+Such a scope value MUST be an alias for
+- a well-defined VP Query, or
-Such a scope value MUST be an alias for a well-defined Presentation Definition that will be referred to in the `presentation_submission` response parameter.
+- a well-defined Presentation Definition (for Presentation Exchange) that will be referred to in the `presentation_submission` response parameter.

-The specific scope values, and the mapping between a certain scope value and the respective Presentation Definition is out of scope of this specification.
+The specific scope values, and the mapping between a certain scope value and the respective VP Query or Presentation Definition is out of scope of this specification.

-Possible options include normative text in a separate specification defining scope values along with a description of their semantics or machine readable definitions in the Wallet's server metadata, mapping a scope value to an equivalent Presentation Definition JSON object.
+Possible options include normative text in a separate specification defining scope values along with a description of their semantics or machine-readable definitions in the Wallet's server metadata, mapping a scope value to an equivalent Presentation Definition JSON object.

-Such definition of a scope value MUST allow the Verifier to determine the identifiers of the Presentation Definition and Input Descriptor(s) in the `presentation_submission` response parameter (`definition_id` and `descriptor_map.id` respectively) as well as the Credential formats and types in the `vp_token` response parameter defined in (#response-parameters).
+If Presentation Exchange is used, the definition of the scope value MUST allow the Verifier to determine the identifiers of the Presentation Definition and Input Descriptor(s) in the `presentation_submission` response parameter (`definition_id` and `descriptor_map.id` respectively) as well as the Credential formats and types in the `vp_token` response parameter defined in (#response-parameters).

 It is RECOMMENDED to use collision-resistant scopes values.